The Simplest Move To Reduce Your Tax Bill

 Again, completely tax free.
 Now that’s what I call a good tradeoff.

 The question, then, is where to invest that money once you’ve opened a Roth IRA.
 Well, you could always invest in a blue-chip dividend payer like Home Depot (NYSE: HD).
-With a 3% yield, a $20,000 stake would put $600 in your pocket each year.
+With a 3% yield, a $20,000 stake would put $400 in your pocket each year.
+Plus, you’re likely to enjoy solid appreciation in the stock price over the long run.

 But to really take full advantage, you need to elevate your income stream beyond the usual suspects.
 That’s why I carefully scour the world of high-yielding investments each month to find the absolute best picks for readers of my premium newsletter, High-Yield Investing.